 However, these dogs are so tiny that they aren’t recommended for families with very small children whose play might be too rough and cause injury.
 Older children who know how to be gentle with a pet dog do fine with a Pomeranian in the household.

 Rottweiler purebred dogs also have a big dog temperament and they have the size to match.
 These dogs are vigilant guard dogs and are extremely loyal and affectionate with “their” people.
 However, they are naturally aloof and wary when strangers appear.

 “Rotties,” as their owners like to call them, often say that these dogs don’t realize how big they are.
 As the American Kennel Club (AKC) explains, many Rottie owners have to contend with their enormous pup wanting to climb into their laps to cuddle!

-From examine the personality and temperament of each parent dog, you can see that your Pomeranian Rottweiler mix dog is likely to be very loyal and loving towards you and quick to alert you to the presence of strangers (whether animals or people).
+From examining the personality and temperament of each parent dog, you can see that your Pomeranian Rottweiler mix dog is likely to be very loyal and loving towards you and quick to alert you to the presence of strangers (whether animals or people).

 These dogs are likely going to be very playful and affectionate as well as naturally intelligent and quite trainable, as long as you use positive training methods.

-Pomeranian Rottweiler Mix Height, Weight and Size
+Pomeranian Rottweiler Mix Height, Weight, and Size

 The area where Pomeranians and Rottweiler dogs differ the most is when it comes to height, weight, and size.